-What is an Insulation Worker?
+What Does it Take to Be an Insulation Worker?

 Insulation Worker Responsibilities